wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-powershell-script.md

 * **AdminUserName** -Specifies the user name.
 If the domain forest is created by the script, this becomes the local administrator user name for all VMs as well as the domain administrator name.
 If the domain forest already exists, this specifies the domain user as the local administrator user name to install HPC Pack.

-* **AdminPassword** - Specifies the administrator’s password.
+* **AdminPassword** - Specifies the administrator's password.
 If not specified in the command line, the script will prompt you to input the password.

 * **HPCImageName** (optional) - Specifies the HPC Pack VM image name used to deploy the HPC cluster.
 It must be a Microsoft-provided HPC Pack image from the Azure Marketplace.
 If not specified (recommended in most cases), the script chooses the latest published HPC Pack image.